Disco pants

 Disco pants (also known as disco jeans, spandex disco pants and spandex disco jeans) are a type of pants or trousers created in the style of denim jeans and originally made from a combination of nylon and spandex (later polyester) designed to be completely form-fitting with a high shine and high waist.

-Disco Pants in the 1970s
+Origin

+Disco pants origins has been contested.
+San Francisco in the late 1960s is sourced by many fashion experts as the birthplace of Disco Pants.
+They are form-fitting, high-waist unisex stretch pants made from a heavyweight Nylon/Elastane blend that creates a flattering slimming effect.

+Though the pants worn by Olivia Newton-John towards the end of the 1978 film Grease were not disco pants themselves, they served as the catalyst and inspiration for what became known as disco pants shortly thereafter.
+These pants could be seen worn by both males and females during the period starting in late 1978 through the mid 1980s.

 Background

 1970s disco meant wearing clothing that could attract attention and reflect the distinctive disco lighting.
 From hot pants to platform shoes to polyester shirts and gold chains, the disco style was not appropriate for everyday life.
 But come evening, disco dress for men and women alike strove for a flashy, look-at-me style that would attract the spotlight and stand out on the dance floor.

 Women's clothing in the disco era was about looking good while being able to move on the dance floor.
 Tight, restrictive skirts were seldom seen, but glitzy dresses with free-flowing skirts or bright, satin hot pants and sequinned tops were all the rage.
 Taking their inspiration from dance wear, jumpsuits made out of Lycra or spandex accentuated a woman's body while still allowing her to show off her dance skills.